sagarsakri/sagarsakri/README.md

 - 👋 Hi, I’m @sagarsakri
-- 👀 I’m interested in becoming a fullStack Developer
+- 👀 I’m a fullStack Developer
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently working on ReactJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web-dev projects
 - 📫 How to reach me -sagarsakri@gmail.com

 <!---